Three Phase Induction Motor

 Working Principle of Induction Motor

 But in induction motor we give only one supply, so it is really interesting to know that how it works.
 It is very simple, from the name itself we can understand that there is induction process occurred.
-Actually when we are giving the supply to the stator winding, flux will generate in the coil due to flow of electric current in the coil.
+Actually when we are giving the supply to the stator winding, flux will generate in the coil due to flow of current in the coil.
 Now the rotor winding is arranged in such a way that it becomes short circuited in the rotor itself.
-The flux from the stator will cut the coil in the rotor and since the rotor coils are short circuited, according to Faraday's law of electromagnetic induction, electric current will start flowing in the coil of the rotor.
-When the electric current will flow, another flux will get generated in the rotor.
+The flux from the stator will cut the coil in the rotor and since the rotor coils are short circuited, according to Faraday's law of electromagnetic induction, current will start flowing in the coil of the rotor.
+When the current will flow, another flux will get generated in the rotor.
 Now there will be two flux, one is stator flux and another is rotor flux and the rotor flux will be lagging to the stator flux.
 Due to this, the rotor will feel a torque which will make the rotor to rotate in the direction of rotating magnetic flux.
 So the speed of the rotor will be depending upon the ac supply and the speed can be controlled by varying the input supply.
 This is the working principle of an induction motor of either type.

 Types Induction Motor